steveloughran/engineering-proposals/refactoring-s3a.md

 tests there, wire it across the stores consistently, also with common stats about cache miss, evict etc.

-### lambdas and futures
+### lambdas and futures crippled by checked exceptions

 Java-8 lambda expressions and IOException-throwing operations.
 This is a fundamental flaw in the Java language -checked exceptions aren't sustainable.
 It makes lambda expressions significantly less usable than in Groovy and Scala, to name but two other JVM languages which don't have this issue.

+We are going to have to live with this.
+What we can do is develop the helper classes we need to make this easier.

 ### testing

-Testing: we're only testing at the FS level, not so much lower down except indirectly.
+Testing: we're only testing at the FS API level, not so much lower down except indirectly.

-In particular, the way things are structured we're probably not exploring all failure modes.
+The way things are structured this means that we're probably not exploring all failure modes.

 ### @Retry tags